 \subsection{Tool-Specific Misconceptions}

-\paragraph{Information retrieval mechanism} Users may struggle to form mental models about how LLMs store, retrieve, and use information to produce responses.
-We are aware of several studies in which programmers using conversational LLMs believed them to work via a database \cite{OBrien2025HowProgram,Nguyen2024HowOther,Feldman2024Non-ExpertFuture}. \citet{Nguyen2024HowOther} reported this was the most common "mental model" students had of a ChatGPT-like programming assistant, and noted that students often expected access to occur via keyword lookup (based on keywords in the user's prompt).
-Of course, some tools with LLM components \textit{also} have a database component, as in retrieval augmented generation (RAG) architectures.
-Extending from this, we could easily imagine user misconceptions about whether a given tool uses RAG to retrieve information before generating a response, or whether responses are solely conditioned on the model's training data.
-Relatedly, a user might have confusion about \textit{which} knowledge bases are available to a RAG system.
-One author reported an encounter in which a colleague expected that an LLM-based tool provided by their employer had access to all centralized data sources at the organization, when this could not be easily confirmed.
+\paragraph{Information retrieval mechanism} Users may struggle to form mental models about how LLMs store, retrieve, and use information.
+Several studies found programmers using conversational LLMs believed them to work via a database \cite{OBrien2025HowProgram, Nguyen2024HowOther, Feldman2024Non-ExpertFuture, Brachman2025BuildingChat-bot}.
+Indeed, information retrieval was the most common mental model students had of ChatGPT-like assistants, with students often expecting keyword-based lookup \cite{Nguyen2024HowOther}.
+However, some tools with LLM components \textit{also} include database components, as in retrieval-augmented generation (RAG) architectures.
+We expect there to be some user misconceptions about whether a given tool uses RAG before generating responses or relies solely on training data (a confusion observed in non-programming contexts \cite{Brachman2025BuildingChat-bot}).
+Relatedly, users might have confusion about \textit{which} knowledge bases are available to a RAG system.
+One author encountered a colleague expecting that an employer-provided LLM tool had access to all organizational data sources, when this could not be confirmed.

-\paragraph{Agentic actions} Because of the well-documented tendency to anthropomorphize conversational interfaces \cite{Prather2023ItsProgrammers}, we expect that a common misconception would be ascribing agentic capabilties to tools that do not have these affordances.
-For example, users might expect by default that LLM-based tools can conduct web searches or execute programs in a code interpreter.
-Several such examples have been reported in user studies of programmers: \citet{Prather2023ItsProgrammers} documented a participant who believed GitHub Copilot would proactively validate their program's correctness, similar to an automated assessment tool.
-Other potential cases include programmers describing ChatGPT as conducting Google searches prior to generating responses, despite user logs confirming that web search functionality was not enabled during those interactions, or testing generated code for runability before returning it to the user \cite{OBrien2025HowProgram}.
+\paragraph{Agentic actions} Given the well-documented tendency to anthropomorphize conversational interfaces \cite{Prather2023ItsProgrammers}, we expect users commonly ascribe agentic capabilities to tools lacking these affordances.
+For example, users might expect LLM tools to conduct web searches or execute programs by default, or that GitHub Copilot would proactively validate a user program's correctness \cite{Prather2023ItsProgrammers}.
+Other cases include programmers describing ChatGPT as conducting Google searches despite user logs confirming web search was disabled, or testing generated code before returning it \cite{OBrien2025HowProgram}.